 Losing your period can be one part of the Female Athlete Triad, a potentially serious syndrome of three interrelated conditions of health risk factors.
+Learn more about amenorrhea and how to prevent it.

 If your monthly menstrual flow gets heavier or starts lasting longer, a “wait and see” approach can be unnecessarily risky.
 Find out what’s going on and what options are available.